rfc-st/humble/README.md

 ## To-do

+- [ ] Achieve at least 60% quality score in all functions.
 - [ ] Add more header/value checks (only security-oriented)
-- [ ] Google Style Python Docstrings and maaaybe documentation via Sphinx :).
+- [ ] Google Style Python Docstrings and maybe documentation via Sphinx.

 ## Further reading